 The water heater (either match light or electronic ignition) is an LP gas appliance that heats water to a preset temperature.
-To fill the water heater when your unit is connected to city water, simply turn on a hot water faucet.
+To fill the water heater, simply turn on a hot water faucet.
 When water flows steadily, turn the faucet off.